akshay1502/Today-s-Recipe/notes.md

 make a fallback image for failed loading of image at anywhere(!!! on profile image in recipes)

 pass state from app.js to login and signup and set the id from res.

+use Services for api mocking

+useMemo and cache a lot of data as most as possible